-Are you looking for the perfect Athens itinerary?
-Athens (in Greek, Αθήνα or Athína) is not only one of the best places to visit in Greece but also the capital of the country and the Attica region (in Greek, Ἀττική or Attiki).
-Inhabited for over three millennia, Athens is considered the cradle of Western civilization.
-Besides, it’s one of the best cities to visit in Europe!
+Athens (in Greek, Αθήνα or Athína) is one of the best places to visit in Greece (in Greek, Ελλάδα or Elláda), as well as one of the best cities to visit in Europe.
+As the capital of the country and the Attica region (in Greek, Ἀττική or Attiki), Athens is considered the cradle of Western civilization!

 This post may contain affiliate links, meaning I earn a small commission if you make a purchase, at no additional cost.
 Please read my disclosure & privacy policy for more information.